dustinpfister/blog_posts/_posts/lodash_sample.md

 layout: post
 categories: lodash
 id: 234
-updated: 2019-11-07 13:14:15
+updated: 2019-11-07 13:22:46
-version: 1.5
+version: 1.6
 ---

-Time for another post on [lodash](https://lodash.com/) because it is very popular, and it is still useful.
-Regardless of what people say methods like [\_.sample](https://lodash.com/docs/4.17.4#sample) help to make coding in javaScript faster, and more concise.
-In this post I will be writing about \_.sample, and also show some examples of why I do tent to prefer using lodash to help get things done faster, and focus more on what really matters.
+Time for another post on [lodash](https://lodash.com/) because it is still widely used these days, and it is still useful even in light of new features added to native javaScript in late specs of the language.
+Regardless of what people say, methods like [\_.sample](https://lodash.com/docs/4.17.4#sample) help to make coding in javaScript faster, and more concise.
+However it is still not to hard to clone many such methods with plain vanilla javaScript.
+In this post I will be writing about \_.sample, as well as native javaScript solutions for the same task.
+These examples might help to show why many still like to use lodash to help get things done faster, and focus more on what really matters when working on a project.

 <!-- more -->